-- Students need 40% for exam admission; - Semester mark and Exam mark contribute 50:50 towards Final mark; - Students with a final mark between 40 49 will be awarded a sup exam; - Sup results capped.
+- Students with a final mark between 40 49 will be awarded a sup exam; - Sup results capped.

 The purpose of this module is to provide students with an understanding of the performance appraisal process.
 Students are exposed to performance contracting and the employee experience.
 Students gain insights on identifying performance related deficiencies and are able to provide solutions through a process of human performance improvement.